Advanced Guide: Creating PCVR Game Parameters

 • Balance Realism and Comfort: Ensure walking feels natural without being overly sensitive or sluggish.

-• Backup Your Files: Save a copy of your original params.txt file before making changes.
-Also, save a copy of any new params.txt file to a folder for that game so that you don't lose it.
+• Backup Your Files: Save a copy of your original game parameters before making changes.

 Related to